 Proverbs 29:1, “Whoever remains stiff-necked after many rebukes will suddenly be destroyed without remedy.”

-As a result, I believe this proverb is best understood in the context of God’s judgment because when we do make some mistakes in pride we can have restoration.
-However, when we refuse to listen to God after many warnings the judgment is sure.
-The Bible also says in Hebrews 10:26-27, “26 If we deliberately keep on sinning after we have received the knowledge of the truth, no sacrifice for sins is left, 27 but only a fearful expectation of judgment and of raging fire that will consume the enemies of God.”
+As a result, this proverb is best understood in the context of God’s judgment because even if we do sin, God will be patient, desiring that we confess and renounce it.
+However, if we refuse to listen to God’s warnings about our sin, our destruction is sure.
+God said in Hebrews 10:26-27, “26 If we deliberately keep on sinning after we have received the knowledge of the truth, no sacrifice for sins is left, 27 but only a fearful expectation of judgment and of raging fire that will consume the enemies of God.”
 Make a decision today to listen to what God is saying to you through His rebukes.

-- Ask God to remove any pride you may have in your life in regards to receiving correction.
+- Ask God to remove any pride you may have in your life in regards to being rebuked.

 - Be quick to listen and repent whenever the Lord rebukes you; either from Him personally or from others.